pypa/setuptools/docs/userguide/declarative_config.rst

 .. [#opt-5] ``namespace_packages`` is deprecated in favour of native/implicit
    namespaces (:pep:`420`).
 Check :doc:`the Python Packaging User Guide
    <PyPUG:guides/packaging-namespace-packages>` for more information.

+.. [#opt-6] ``file:`` directives for reading requirements are supported since version 63.0.
+   The format for the file is basically the same as for a ``requirements.txt`` file.
+   Library developers should avoid tightly pinning their dependencies to a specific version (e.g. via a "locked" requirements file).

 Compatibility with other tools